SolboxOSS/rcloneview-support/howto/rcloneview-basic/browse-and-manage-remote-storage.md

 ---
 sidebar_position: 3
-description: File management guide using RcloneView Explorer to browse, copy, and manage local and cloud storage files.
+description: Learn how to browse, copy, and manage files across local and cloud storage using RcloneView’s drag-and-drop interface and right-click menu.
 keywords:
   - rcloneview
   - file management